 Many of us can’t function without that morning cup of coffee.
 Or afternoon.
 Heck, some of us even appreciate the occasional evening cup of coffee.
 When it comes to brewing coffee at home, a well-made coffee maker is paramount, followed by properly ground beans and filtered water.
 You don’t have to go ultra-fancy with your coffee maker selection, though.
 There are plenty out there that will suit your budget and end goal.
 But first, some things to know about coffee makers.

 While drip coffee makers are relatively compact, they can vary in size, so consider your counter space and measure the space between your counter and cabinets.
-There's also a wide variety of features available from simple 24-hour programming to built-in grinders.
-Determine what you can't live without.
+There's also a wide variety of features available from simple 24-hour programming to built-in grinders, so determine what features you can't live without.
 After conducting our own research, our top pick is the Braun BrewSense 12-Cup Drip Coffee Maker for easy-to-use programs and delicious coffee.

 We’ve researched a variety of coffee pots and narrowed it down to these top ones.
 Here are the best drip coffee makers.